Source Data Analysis

 • This parameter helps to assess the variety or uniqueness of data within a column.

 • In addition, it can help to validate whether the data values are within an acceptable or predefined range.
-For example, if a column is expected to store binary values (Yes/No or true/false), the presence of more distinct values might indicate data quality issues.
+For example, if a column is expected to store binary values (Yes/No or true/false), the presence of additional distinct values may indicate data quality issues.

-• A high number of distinct values in a column where fewer unique entries are expected may indicate potential data anomalies, typos, or other errors.
+• A high number of distinct values in a column, where fewer unique entries are expected, may indicate potential data anomalies, typographical errors, or other issues.

 • This calculation is performed for alphanumeric and numeric fields (strings, integers and real numbers).

-• Establishing the existing range of values in the data can help to verify whether these values fall within expected or acceptable limits.
-This can help to reveal potential errors, such as outliers or incorrect data entries (e.g., a negative age value).
+• Establishing the existing range of values in the data can assist in verifying whether these values fall within expected or acceptable limits.
+This can help reveal potential errors, such as outliers or incorrect data entries (e.g., a negative age value).

-• As part of basic descriptive statistics, these metrics offer an initial glimpse into data distribution and can serve as a precursor to more advanced statistical analyses.
+• As part of basic descriptive statistics, these metrics offer an initial insight into data distribution and can serve as a precursor to more advanced statistical analyses.

 • Null Percentage — the percentage of null values per column.